The prismatic realization functor for Shimura varieties of abelian type: Abstract

 \section{Abstract}

 For the integral canonical model $\ms{S}_{\mathsf{K}^p}$ of a Shimura variety $\Sh_{\mathsf{K}_0\mathsf{K}^p}(\mb{G},\mb{X})$ of abelian type at hyperspecial level $K_0=\mc{G}(\Z_p)$, we construct a prismatic $F$-gauge model for the `universal' $\mc{G}(\Z_p)$-local system on $\Sh_{\mathsf{K}_0\mathsf{K}^p}(\mb{G},\mb{X})$.
-We use this to obtain new $p$-adic information about these Shimura varieties, notably an abelian-type analogue of the Serre--Tate theorem (realizing an expectation of Drinfeld in the abelian-type case) and a prismatic characterization of these models.
-To do this, we make several advances in integral $p$-adic Hodge theory, notably the development of an integral analogue of the functor $D_\crys$.
+We use this to obtain several new results about the $p$-adic geometry of Shimura varieties, notably an abelian-type analogue of the Serre--Tate deformation theorem (realizing an expectation of Drinfeld in the abelian-type case) and a prismatic characterization of these models at individual level.